CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 5. If a staff member suspects you have an item you shouldn’t, they may try to confirm you have purchased said item.

+6. Custom Classes: Any player models that are smaller than 5 PHX units are not allowed.
+Both the model and the full-head itself must be at least 5 PHX. (https://imgur.com/a/e4QAsk4)
+   - Using your model to head glitch isn't allowed.